EOSIO/history-tools/doc/revision-history.md

 Since this is an alpha release, it will likely have incompatible changes in the future.
 Some of these may be driven by community feedback.

-This release supports nodeos 1.8.x.
-It does not support 1.7.x or the 1.8 RC versions.
 This release includes the following:

 ## Alpha 0.4.0